Coronavirus rates decline in the DMV, but flu season poses new threat

 New infections and hospitalizations are down dramatically in the District and Virginia and less so in Maryland, where the surge fueled by the delta variant was less severe overall.

 Virginia, a large state with more rural areas, still has the highest numbers in the region, with a weekly average of 24 infections per 100,000 people, compared with 42 a month ago.
-The seven-day average of hospitalizations is down to 1,497, compared with 2,070 at the same time last month, data show.
+The seven-day average of hospitalizations is down to 1,497, compared with 2,070 at the same time last month, data shows.

-Maryland, where some counties close to D.C. have imposed mask mandates, has the lowest rates locally, with a weekly average of 15 infections per 100,000 people, down from 20 a month ago.
-The weekly average of hospitalizations is down as well, to 854 from 1,019 a month ago, data show.
+Maryland, where some counties close to D.C. have imposed mask mandates, has a weekly average of 15 infections per 100,000 people, down from 20 a month ago.
+The weekly average of hospitalizations is down as well, to 854 from 1,019 a month ago, data shows.

-In D.C., the seven-day average of cases per 100,000 people is 14, compared with 38 a month ago, and the seven-day average for hospitalizations is down to 103 from 142 a month ago, data show.
+In D.C., the seven-day average of cases per 100,000 people is 14, compared with 38 a month ago, and the seven-day average for hospitalizations is down to 103 from 142 a month ago, data shows.

 Despite the positive data trends, Lushniak said another variant could appear the way delta did, and he warned people to “be wary of premature declaration of victory over this virus” and “not let our guard down.”

-He encouraged people to get the flu shot in addition to the coronavirus vaccine and stressed that in the crush of information about the pandemic, people may need to be reminded that the coronavirus vaccine does not protect against the annual flu.
+He encouraged people to get a flu shot in addition to a coronavirus vaccine and stressed that in the crush of information about the pandemic, people may need to be reminded that the coronavirus vaccines do not protect against the annual flu.

 Last year, flu season was relatively mild because people were strongly adhering to covid-19 prevention measures — social distancing, masking and frequent hand-washing — which also are effective against the flu.

 As people grow weary of these practices, “who knows what this flu season will hold,” said Rajat Chand, chief medical officer at Inova Fair Oaks and a physician in the emergency department.
-In a normal year, the flu can kill 40,00o to 60,000 Americans, he said.
+In a normal year, the flu can kill 40,000 to 60,000 Americans, he said.

 Stakes are higher than usual because hospitals, including those in the Inova system, are at or near capacity caring for covid patients, people who delayed care and surgery during the height of the pandemic, and illnesses among people returning to work and school, he said.

-Chand urged people to get the flu vaccine, which, like the coronavirus shots, are “amazingly effective at preventing hospitalization and death.”
+Chand urged people to get a flu vaccine, which, like the coronavirus shots, is “amazingly effective at preventing hospitalization and death.”

 In the District, walk-up coronavirus vaccination sites will begin offering the annual flu shot in addition to coronavirus shots, if they haven’t already.
 Both vaccines are free.